robcole-dev/cadius-miner/README.md

 ![Responsive Mockup](documentation/testing/responsive.png)

 ## User Stories
- - A section for how to play
+ - As a user, I would like to see instructions on how to play
- - A section to display a score
+ - As a user, I want to be able to see my current score while playing the game
- - A ship that shoots
+ - As a user, I want to be able to control when the character fires at the asteroids
- - Asteroids that float from the top down
+ - As a user, I want the asteroids to float down from the top of the screen
- - A game over screen
+ - As a user, I want a game over screen to appear when I have hit an asteroid

 ## UX
 The UX has a space style theme, which is consistant on both pages.